oauth-wg/oauth-cross-device-security/main.md

 An employee wants to access their files on an interactive whiteboard in a conference room.
 The interactive whiteboard displays a URL and a code.
 The user enters the URL on their personal computer and is prompted for the code.
 Once they enter the code, the user is asked to authenticate and authorize the interactive whiteboard to access their files.
 The user enters their credentials and authorizes the transaction and the interactive whiteboard retrieves their files and allows the user to interact with the content.

 ## Example A3: Authorize use of a bike sharing scheme
 An end-user wants to rent a bicycle from a bike sharing scheme.
-The bicycles are locked into bike racks on sidewalks throughout a city.
+The bicycles are locked in bike racks on sidewalks throughout a city.
 To unlock and use a bike, the user scans a QR code on the bike using their mobile phone.
 Scanning the QR code redirects the user to the bike sharing scheme's authorization page where the user authenticates and authorizes payment for renting the bike.
 Once authorized, the bike sharing service unlocks the bike, allowing the user to use it to cycle around the city.

 ## Example A4: Authorize a financial transaction
 An end-user makes an online purchase.
 Before completing the purchase, they get a notification on their mobile phone, asking them to authorize the transaction.
 The user opens their app and authenticates to the service before authorizing the transaction.